 These days rasam powder can also be bought at Indian grocery stores.
 Once you have a rasam powder (homemade or store bought), it’s a breeze to make rasam.

 Many varieties of rasam

 There are so many variations of rasam – there is tomato rasam, lemon rasam, ginger rasam, black pepper rasam, garlic rasam, tamarind rasam, and raw mango rasam just to name a few.
 Here is a look at rasam at a few dinner gatherings.

 Rasam at friends and family gatherings

 Tomato rasam my favorite

-- 1/4 -cup toor daal (pigeon peas) cooked in 2 cups water.
-Cook according to package directions.
+- 1/2 -cup toor daal (pigeon peas) cooked in 2 cups water.
+Cook according to package directions, usually about 20-25 minutes until the lentils are soft and tender.
 Set aside.
 Traditionally only the lentil water is used to make rasam but nowadays I include both the tender lentils and the water to get more nutrients into the humble rasam.

 - 2 cups juicy tomatoes finely cut or cherry tomatoes or 1 15oz can stewed tomatoes in their juices or 1 can tomato sauce.